On sufficient conditions for spanning structures in dense graphs: Proof of the applications

 Next, we show a result about connectivity in multipartite graphs.

 \begin{lemma} Let $r \geq k \geq 2$, and let $G$ be a balanced $r$-partite graph on $rn$ vertices with $\delta_r(G) > \frac{k-1}{k}n$.
 Then $K_k(G)$ is tightly connected. \end{lemma}

 \begin{proof} Suppose that $G$ is $\fU$-partite with $\fU=\{U_j\}_{j=1}^r$.
 We begin by proving the case $r = k$ via induction on $k$.
 For $k = 2$, the condition says that $\delta(G;\fU) > n/2$.
-This implies that any two vertices in a given cluster share a neighbour, which is clearly enough to conclude.
+This implies that any two vertices in a given part share a neighbour, which is clearly enough to conclude tight connectivity.